GavSun/GavSun/README.md

 ### 🙏 Namaste, I am Sunil Gavali,
 I am **Electronics Engineer** and a tech explorer.
 I love to engage with new electronic HW kits / gadgets and tweak it's FW to bringout few challenging features.

-I am currently:
+🔭 I’m currently working on ...
-- Working on HW & FW required for the boards using RP2350 & STM32 micocontrollers.
+-  HW & FW required for the boards using RP2350 & STM32 micocontrollers.
 - Improving my skills on the using the C & C++ languages for embedded systems applications.
 - Learning to use Git & Github for SW version control and deployment.